 - Eviction Prevention Assistance

 - Connection to Veteran Services

 - Connection to Social Security Benefits

 - A safe and confidential place to talk about your personal situation and get guidance

-If you or someone you know is a veteran – who does NOT have a dishonorable discharge or a Bad Conduct discharge under General Court Martial – who earns less than 50% Area Median Income and is in danger of losing housing or looking to gain housing, please call us at (541) 383-2793 or come to the COVO business office Monday-Friday, 9 a.m. to 4 p.m. or email firstname.lastname@example.org.
+If you or someone you know is a veteran – who does NOT have a dishonorable discharge or a Bad Conduct discharge under General Court Martial – who earns less than a certain percentage of the Area Median Income and is in danger of losing housing or looking to gain housing, please call us at (541) 383-2793 or come to the COVO business office Monday-Friday, 9 a.m. to 4 p.m. or email firstname.lastname@example.org.